A Delicious Guide to Bengali Wedding Menu [2026]

 Main Course

-The main course is where Bengali cuisine is undeniably outstanding, there are a variety of Bengali dishes in the main course which are either vegetarian or non-vegetarian.
+Main course is where Bengali cuisine stands unparalleled.
+There are several Bengali preparations in the main course which can be either vegetarian or non-vegetarian.

 Veg Main Course